karma-runner/karma/README.md

 See
 [Contributing.md](https://github.com/vojtajina/testacular/blob/master/CONTRIBUTING.md)
-or the [wiki] for more information.
+or the [docs] for more information.

 ## My boss wants a license.
 So where is it?